jembi/openhim-core-js/resources/certs/jwt/README.md

     ```

     > Note: Use newline characters in the string to ensure the key structure.

-The Public Key file must be placed in this directory. i.e `openhim-core-js/resources/certs/jwt`

 ## Generate RSASSA-PKCS1-v1_5 keys for **RS256**, **RS384**, and **RS512**